API Reference¶

 result = min_cost_flow(graph, source='s', sink='t', demand=10)

-For heavier graph work (shortest paths, centrality, community detection), NetworkX is very extensive.
-This solver focuses on the flow problems.
+Works well with NetworkX for graph construction.
+For heavier graph work (shortest paths, centrality, community detection), NetworkX is more extensive.